identity2/Hugo-Blog/content/about.md

 <br />

-I usually dump technical articles in this blog, but occasionally, you might see some non-technical ones as well.
+This blog is a trash dump for my technical articles, but you might see some non-technical ones here occasionally.

 <br />

-This blog was named "Shine Right Studio" 5 years ago because when directly translating "Shine" and "Right" into Mandarin, they were homophones of my name.
+This blog was named "Shine Right Studio" 5 years ago because "Shine" and "Right" are homophones of my name when directly translated into Mandarin.
 Now I think it is pretty dumb and cringy, but I am too lazy to change it.

 # TL;DR
 I am a good person.